sunlightlabs/django-mediasync/README.rst

 * add support for HTTPS URLs to S3
 * allow for storage of S3 keys in ~/.boto configuration file

-Thanks to Rob Hudson and Peter Sanchez for the changes in this release.
+Thanks to Rob Hudson and Peter Sanchez for their contributions to this release.

 1.0
 ===